 The Bishop’s Mitre and the Plough - Historical Background

-Catholic until the Reformation, its role was of paramount importance in organising the seasonal activities and sustaining its festivals i.e. Spring, May, Whitsuntide.
-Harvest and Christmas festivities and also establishing and developing in the early era a moral caring code within its Parochial administrative duties.
+The Church being Catholic until the Reformation, its role was of paramount importance in organising the seasonal activities and sustaining its festivals i.e. Spring, May, Whitsuntide.
+Harvest and Christmas festivities and also establishing and developing in the early era a moral caring code within its parochial administrative duties.
 This was not without difficulties as, following the Reformation, Woodhouse became in the early 1600s a stronghold of non- conformity with the growth of the Quaker movement.
 The Woodhouse Quakers built their Chapel circa 1666 and over the centuries nearly five hundred have been interred in the burial ground including the co- founder Sir Cecil Rhodes Baronet and other distinguished personages.

 The three Sheaves on the lower right of the armorial shield is taken from the Sheffield Coat of Arms - Historical Background.